-A personal watercraft, also commonly known as a jet ski, is a vessel propelled by a motor that has a fully enclosed hull.
+A personal watercraft (PWC), also commonly known as a jet ski, is a vessel with a motor that has a fully enclosed hull.
 It is operated by a person who either sits, stands or kneels on it.

 When personal watercraft can be operated

 A personal watercraft can be operated on state waters:

 - after 8.00 am from Monday to Saturday and after 9.00 am on a Sunday until sunset or 8.00 pm on any day

 - at any time between sunrise and sunset on any day, on the River Murray.

 The same rules for motorboats apply to personal watercraft with the following additions.

 - Personal watercraft can only be operated by people over 16 years old who hold a boat operator's licence.
 Special permit holders cannot operate a PWC.